masud-src/OncoFEM/README.md

 ## Planned development

 - Appending about a high-fidelity model for glioblastomas
-- Appending about a non continuum-mechanical model for generalised tumors
+- Appending about a non continuum-mechanical model for generalised tumours
 - Improve interpolation of field map generator for faster application
 - Bug fixing